takingstock/CodeSapper/README.md

+# CodeSapper - pre-emptive analysis for a hassle free build !
 Thanks for stopping by ! to get a very basic overview of what the site is about, kindly visit https://takingstock.github.io/codesapper.ai/
 To add a few more basic details, the project was born out of all the pains i went through reviewing code, fixing build fails and ensuring test coverage.
 If you have gone through the architecture diagram then you probably have an idea of what the critical components in this project are going to be, but let me summarize